scalameta/nvim-metals/README.md

 ## Settings and Commands

 To view all of the available commands, check out `:help metals-commands` in the help docs.
-Similarly, to see the available configuration options, check out `:help metals-options`, and `:help metals-settings` for settings.
+Similarly, to see the available configuration settings check out `:help metals-settings`.

 _NOTE_: You can find an example of a minimal configuration showing how to set various settings and options